• About

 Using Elderflower: How to Preserve Elderberry Flowers

 Most elderflower devotees like to use them right after picking to maximize the flavor they can extract.
 Elderberry flowers start to wilt and brown within a couple of hours of picking.
-You can refrigerate your elderflowers in a container or paper bag for up to 24 hours if you’re not going to get to them immediately.
+You can refrigerate your elder blossoms in a container or paper bag for up to 24 hours if you’re not going to get to them immediately.

 But dried flowers are also very useful medicinally.
 Herbalist Matthew Wood reports that “properties of the flowers change according to whether they are fresh or dried, or served hot or cold” (432).
 He notes that “fresh flowers more purgative, elderflowers also harder on stomach.
 Dried they lose purgative properties.”
-It’s a warm infusion of the dried flowers that’s generally used for treating fever.
+It’s a warm infusion of dried elder flowers that’s generally used for treating fever.

 How to De-Stem Elderflowers